 The approach that Dualistic is pursuing for dealii-X should sport both strategies, allowing high-level control by means of the no-code interface, while retaining the possibility of deep customization through the low-code interface.

-In conclusion, the combination of no-code and low-code is a fundamental tools to unleash intuitive interactions with complex simulation and data management workflow, while retaining an high, expert-level of customizability.
+In conclusion, the combination of no-code and low-code are a fundamental tools to unleash intuitive interactions with complex simulation and data management workflow, while retaining an high, expert-level of customizability.
 This will pave the way to streamlined tools for a more effective and quantitative personalized medicine.